“Is there a way to strengthen someone’s willpower?”

 In the same way most of us don’t track the food that we eat, many of us don’t track our spending either.
 Even if you don’t cut back on spending – which would also be a willpower workout – researchers found that simply keeping track of where your money went will improve your willpower.

-To get stated, try using a budgeting app like Mint.
+To get stated, check out this budgeting 101 guide which will help you get on top of your finances.
+You can also try using a budgeting app like Mint.
 Mint can connect to your bank account, credit cards, etc. and automatically track your purchases.
 By simply reviewing this on a regular basis, you will see increases in your focus and ability to resist unrelated temptations like sweets.

 8. Squeeze a Handgrip